brycie-boy/The_Cosmos/🔮 The Cosmos/☯️ The Flow.md

 _“The Tao of the sage is work without effort”_

-The goal I have for [[🔮 The Cosmos]] is to create a seamless and stress free learning, thinking, and teaching experience.
-To accomplish this, i created The Flow.
+The ulitmate goal of [[🔮 The Cosmos]] is to create a stress free and uncontrived learning, thinking, and teaching experience.
+To accomplish this, i developed The Flow. [[🔮 The Cosmos]] consists of notes which are written and organized to evovle, contribute, and accumulate over time across projects.
+This is an unsual way to think about writing notes: [[Most peoople take only transient notes]].
+The Flow is diametrically apposed to this—this practice is not about writing notes, it is about effectivley accumulating insight: [[Better note taking misses the point; what matters is better thinking]].

 The Flow consists of 3 stages: